Results Day and Clearing Advice for Parents and Guardians

 What is Clearing?

-Clearing matches applicants to university places that are yet to be filled.
+Clearing matches applicants to university places yet to be filled.
 It’s available to anyone who has made a UCAS Undergraduate application and doesn’t hold any offers.
-Running from 5 July to mid-September, your child will be eligible for Clearing if:
+Running from 5 July until late October, your child will be eligible for Clearing if:

 - They submit their UCAS application after 30 June

 - They did not receive any offers (conditional or unconditional) from the universities they applied to

 - They do not achieve the grades required for either their CF or CI and are not offered unconditional offers by either of their choices.

 If your child does have to go through Clearing, remember the courses available aren’t just the ones nobody wants.
 Last year, thousands of places were available through Clearing, and popular courses such as English and Law, also had spaces.
 In total, over 64,300 applicants obtained places.

 There are many reasons why courses are still available.
 It’s an opportunity for those who have missed their conditions, or had a last-minute change of heart about the university or course they want to study.

 How to use Clearing

 When your son/daughter sign in to UCAS Track, if they’re eligible for Clearing, they’ll be given an option to ‘Add a Clearing choice' in the ‘Next Steps’ section.